 Many schools have interactive learning portals, where parents can see student profiles, displaying student academic information such as reports, as well as homework.
 Schools could partner with our application, giving the then University ‘tutor’ access to the data, allowing them to further help the child by being able to prepare student specific learning help.

-Many retailers run schemes supporting local businesses and ideas, where contributions are made to provide financial aid to these organisations.
+Retailers have been identified as a target market as many of the retailers run schemes supporting local businesses and ideas, where contributions are made to provide financial aid to these organisations.
 Waitrose for example run a community matters scheme, where after each purchase the customer is given a token, to which they can then ‘vote’ which percentage of the monthly charity allowance (£1000 for large branches, £500 for express branches) goes to which organisation.
 Our application could apply to one of these schemes, providing funding and support.

 TutorUNI - Revenue (Zineddine Daif)